jaredly/jerd/docs/Roadmap.md

+# THings found during coverage for parser

+- ... should be a legal pattern spread, shorthand for ..._

+#

 Erghhm should I switch to lezer for parser generating?
 Given that it supports error recovery....
 NOPEaNOPE it would be much harder to work with.

 ## OKK new plan for widgets